The Department for Infrastructure (DfI) is one of nine Northern Ireland Departments. The main responsibilities of the Department are:

 The Department operates under the direction and control of the Minister for Infrastructure.
 Civil Servants are accountable to the Minister and the Minister is accountable to the Assembly.

-The Permanent Secretary, Peter May, is the Accounting Officer for the Department and the Minister’s principal adviser.
+The Permanent Secretary, Katrina Godfrey, is the Accounting Officer for the Department and the Minister’s principal adviser.

 The Departmental Board comprises a further five Executive members.
 The Strategic Human Resources Business Partner for the Department also attends monthly meetings.
 The Executive members of the Board include the: